ciaeric/ciaeric.github.io/_posts/2018-04-29-Accumulative-Calculation.md

 ### Calculate Cumulative Return:

 The initial requirement I got from Bank Super-E was they could check N months Cumulative Return of any month they selected.
-So, it must be a dynamic calculation, my solution is create a measure to do this job.
+So, it must be a dynamic calculation, my solution is creating a measure to do this job.

 Based on the formula, I need a function to do iteration of multiplication, and PRODUCTX could handle this type calculation.
 (Normally a DAX with X as Name End is iteration function, like SUM, SUMX)